conan-io/docs/reference/config_files/profiles.rst

-They can also be used in :ref:`reference_config_files_global_conf`, but **profiles values will have priority over globally defined ones in global.conf**, so let's see a little bit more complex example trying different configurations coming from the *global.conf* and another profile *myprofile*:
+They can also be used in :ref:`reference_config_files_global_conf`, but **profiles values will have priority over globally defined ones in global.conf**, so let's see an example that is a bit more complex, trying different configurations coming from the *global.conf* and another profile *myprofile*:

 .. code-block:: text